G10van1/using-unit-tests/README.md

 The main objective is to use the XUnit and NUnit tools to test a simple calculator project.

 ## Differences between XUnit and NUnit
 Both frameworks have the same purpose.
-What changes are the commands.
+What changes are the used commands.

 XUnit commands:
    - [Fact]: Used to start a unit test block.